Hammond’s modern 1556 series enclosures for circuit boards and IoT equipment

 Inductive Proximity Sensors

 Inductive proximity sensors are widely used in industrial environments for their robustness and reliability.
 They operate on the principle of electromagnetic induction.
 When an object approaches the sensor's electromagnetic field, it induces eddy currents, leading to a change in the sensor's output.
-Inductive sensors are effective in detecting metal objects and are commonly employed in position sensing, object detection, collision detection, speed sensing and automated machinery.

 Capacitive Proximity Sensors

 Capacitive proximity sensors are versatile and can detect a wide range of materials, including conductive and non-conductive substances.
 These sensors consist of two plates separated by a dielectric material.
 When an object enters the sensor's electrical field, it alters the capacitance between the plates, triggering a change in the output signal.
-Capacitive sensors find applications in level sensing, liquid detection, and object proximity detection in harsh environments.

 Ultrasonic Proximity Sensors

 Ultrasonic proximity sensors utilize sound waves to detect objects.
 These sensors emit high-frequency sound waves and measure the time it takes for the waves to bounce back after hitting an object.
 By analysing the time delay, the sensor determines the distance to the object.
-Ultrasonic sensors are effective in detecting a wide range of materials and are commonly used in presence detection, level sensing, and collision avoidance systems.

 Photoelectric Proximity Sensors

 Photoelectric proximity sensors employ light to detect the presence or absence of objects.
 They consist of a light emitter and a receiver.
 When an object interrupts the light beam, it causes a change in the receiver's output.
 Photoelectric sensors are available in various types such as through-beam, retro-reflective, and diffuse reflective.
-They are widely used in conveyor systems, packaging, and object counting applications.
+They are widely used in conveyor systems, packaging, and object-counting applications.
 Depending on the sensing method, there are the main types of photoelectric proximity sensors.

 Through beam method

-In this kind of technique, an emitter delivers a beam of light directly towards a receiver in its line of sight.
-This laser beam identifies presence when an object breaks it.
+In this kind of technique, an emitter delivers a beam of light directly toward a receiver in its line of sight.
+This laser beam identifies the presence when an object breaks it.
 This kind of system necessitates the use of both an emitter and a separate detector, which makes the installation and wiring process more difficult.
 The advantage is that it has the largest sensing range and is the most accurate of the sensing techniques.

 Retro-reflective method

 This approach detects when the light path is disturbed or broken.
-The housing contains both the light emitting and light receiving components.
+The housing contains both the light-emitting and light-receiving components.
 The reflector receives light from the emitting element, which bounces it back to the receiving element.
 The light is interrupted when a target is present.
 One benefit of employing a retro-reflective sensor over a through-beam sensor is the convenience of only needing to put a reflector on the opposite side.

 Diffuse or Reflective method

-In this type of sensors emitter and receiver circuits are housed together, similar to retroreflective sensors.
+In this type of sensor emitter and receiver circuits are housed together, similar to retroreflective sensors.
 The light reflected by the target is picked up by the sensor.
-Instead of using a reflector to bounce the light back to the detector, the object itself acts as the reflector, returning some of the light to the detector to be detected and register an object's presence.
+Instead of using a reflector to bounce the light back to the detector, the object itself acts as the reflector, returning some of the light to the detector to detect and register an object's presence.
 The diffuse sensors are primarily used in public restroom sinks, where they operate automatic faucets.
 Diffuse or reflective sensors are somewhat colour dependent, certain versions are suitable for distinguishing dark and light targets in applications that require sorting or quality control by contrast.

 Magnetic Proximity Sensors